crate/services-docs/docs/tutorials/edge/monitoring.rst

 ..
 NOTE::

-    If you already have a CrateDB Edge cluster deployed and didn't choose to install Grafana and Loki initially, you can rerun the install script to get them when needed.
+    If you already have a CrateDB Cloud on Kubernetes cluster deployed and didn't choose to install Grafana and Loki initially, you can rerun the install script to get them when needed.